 Our Young Singer/Songwriters Workshops are one way Mariposa Folk Foundation fulfills its commitment to Ontario singer-songwriters.

-To date, such leading Canadian singer/songwriters as Jim Cuddy, Murray McLauchlan, Sylvia Tyson, Tom Wilson, Jesse F. Keeler, Bruce Good, Amelia Curran, Shirley Eikhard, Liam Titcomb, Devin Cuddy, Jadea Kelly, Ariana Gillis, Jory Nash, and Dala have guested.
+To date, such leading Canadian singer/songwriters as Jim Cuddy, Murray McLauchlan, Sylvia Tyson, Tom Wilson, Jesse F. Keeler, Bruce Good, Amelia Curran, Shirley Eikhard, Liam Titcomb, Devin Cuddy, Jadea Kelly, Ariana Gillis, Jory Nash, Dala, and Danny Michel have guested.

 The workshop series, aimed at reaching singer/songwriters aged 12-25 throughout Ontario, provides participants with an opportunity to meet and interact with professional singer/songwriters and music industry figures, as well as build relationships with other young singer/songwriters.

 The next Young Singer/Songwriter Workshop, featuring famed Canadian songwriter and recording artist, Serena Ryder, will take place Monday, October 2nd, 2017, 7:00-9:00 p.m. at the Orillia Youth Centre, 9 Front Street South in downtown Orillia ON, L3V 4S1.

 Born and raised in Millbrook, Ontario, Serena Ryder grew up listening to old Beatles and Leonard Cohen recordings.
 She started singing publicly as a teenager, and released her debut album, “Unlikely Emergency” in 2004.

 Her sixth Canadian studio album, “Harmony” in 2012, became her highest-charting album to date, reaching #11 in Canada.
 Serena won both top artist and top songwriter honours at the 2014 Juno Awards, which she also co-hosted.